 But remarkably BMJ not only removed claims they removed all questions about Deer’s access, even Yazbak’s mild remark:

-“I must say I am troubled that Mr Deer was obtain to obtain the names and family backgrounds of the original 12 study patients”
+“I must say I am troubled that Mr Deer was able to obtain the names and family backgrounds of the original 12 study patients”

 A further eight posts were completely removed including one from eminent paediatric gastroenterologist Prof John Dodge (HERE).
 The final straw seems to have been the post of the present writer: